-© 2013 by the Alabama Cooperative Extension System.
-All rights reserved. www.aces.edu in Alabama.
+The planting operation is when producers most often make yieldreducing mistakes, so take time to minimize these errors.
+This planting guide has been developed to help producers in establishing most forage legumes commonly grown www.aces.edu in Alabama.
 Information provided about a given forage species is not necessarily a recommendation to grow that species but rather is for information only.
 Some commonly grown forage legumes are not recommended by Auburn University.
 Some varieties of a given species may also produce well in certain areas while others may not.
 This guide simply offers the information needed to have the best chance of establishing a forage legume species, if a producer so chooses.